Obarrie/CSC305Project/CONDUCT.md

 # CSC 305 Project - Code of Conduct

-## Phone Policy
+## No Phone Policy
-No phones will be utilized within the classroom, except for the explicit purpose of communicating with absent group members.
+Make team members are not on their phone during work time.
+If caught you will be asked to put away.
+If violation persists you will reported to the community leader.

 ## Decisions
 Decisions are made by majority agreement.
 If the group disagrees entirely on an issue, we will do our best to get everyone in agreement.